gogoduan/GCDLL/README.md

 # GCDLL —— An online AI image repairing website
-Further design is shown in README.md files in frontend and backend folders.
+Further designs are shown in README.md files in frontend and backend folders.